sproutcore/rich-text-editor/README.md

 - full screen support ?
 - image / file uploading (probably with the sproutcore-fileupload framework)
 - clean up the way the styles are enumerated / displayed (kindof brittle with the css + js views)

+## Thanks to LearnDot & Joe Gaudet

+Special thanks to LearnDot's Joe Gaudet for incepting, developing and open-sourcing this project!